cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ## Create RooParametricHist for ABCD method
 <a id="rooparametrichist"></a>

-In order to prepare the datacards for our ABCD method we will need to pass to the datacards ```shape``` section the histograms of our data in the A,B,C and D regions.
+In order to prepare the datacards for our ABCD method we will need to pass the histograms of our data in the A, B, C, and D regions to the datacard to be read in by Combine.
 Moreover, we will need to relate the bins of our signal region A $N_{A}^{bin,i}$ to the bins of the control regions $N_{B/C/D}^{bin,i}$ via the ABCD method formula $N_{A}^{bin,i} = N_{B}^{bin,i} \cdot TF^{bin,i}$, where the transfer factor is $TF^{bin,i} = N_{C}^{bin,i}/N_{D}^{bin,i}$.
 To achieve our goal, we can use ```RooParametricHist``` implemented in Combine (for further documentation look [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/part3/nonstandard/?h=rooparametrichist#rooparametrichist-gamman-for-shapes)).

 A ```RooParametricHist``` is a custom implementation within the ROOT framework, specifically designed for handling parametric histograms in a way that integrates with ROOT's RooFit package.
 This class extends ```RooAbsPdf```, indicating it's meant to represent a probability density function (PDF) that can be parameterized and manipulated within the RooFit framework (see implentation in Combine [here](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/interface/RooParametricHist.h)).
 The idea is that ```RooParametricHist``` allows to define histograms as PDFs where each bin can be either a ```RooRealVar``` or a ```RooFormulaVar```.
-This is particularly interesting for our use case since, as previously mentioned, we want to relate each bin of our signal region histogram A with the corresponding one of the control regions via the ABCD method formula.
+This will allow us to relate each bin of our signal region histogram A with the corresponding one of the control regions via the ABCD method formula.

 A ```RooParamtricHist``` can be initialized as follows: